-Maryam Sajedmarani a*, Akram Sadeghib*, Soheila Talesh Sasania, Shohreh Ariaeenejadc
+Maryam Sajedmarani a,*, Akram Sadeghib,*, Soheila Talesh Sasania, Shohreh Ariaeenejadc

 Abstract

 Bioremediation by microorganisms is a safe method to remove industrial pollutants from soils.
 Due to special atmospheric conditions, including extreme changes in temperature, salinity, and alkaline pH, desert soil is a suitable substrate for the discovery of bacteria with useful secondary metabolites.
 According to studies, laccase enzymes derived from bacteria have a high efficiency in breaking down phenolic compounds.
 Also, some regenerative and antioxidant mechanisms are capable of degrade chemical toxins.
 In this study, 21 soil samples were collected from five districts of Dehbakari, Rayn, Mahan, Bardsir, and Serbijan in Lut Desert, from the rhizosphere of two plants, camelthorns (Alhagi persarum) and globe thistles (Genus echinops).
 Powdery colonies from rhizosphere soil samples were isolated on water agar, and after cultivation in ISP2 specific medium, their cell wall structure (Gram staining), salinity resistance (NaCl 10%), production of laccase enzyme, catalase enzyme, antioxidant properties, and siderophore production were investigated.
 All 420 isolates were Gram-positive, exhibiting filamentous vegetative mycelia in various colors from white to purple.
 Results indicate that 52% are catalase producers, 4% are salt-resistant, 31% produce laccase, and 96% generate siderophores.
 Investigation of the antioxidant properties of Actinomycete isolates is ongoing.
 According to the results isolated bacteria have biological components necessary for bioremediation activities and decomposition of organophosphorus pesticides.
 These chemical agents enter agricultural soils as insecticides and cause environmental pollution.
 The investigation of the effect of selected bacteria on reducing the residues of these chemicals in the soil continues.